Six ways to keep The Big Lunch and The Big Help Out spirit alive

 3. Join in with the Month of Community

 The Month of Community is a time to come together to celebrate everything that makes our communities great.
-A whopping 14.2 million people took part in June 2023, to cheers volunteers, connect with their neighbours, welcome refugees, support carers, raise awareness of loneliness, or simply to say thank you.
+Millions of people take part every year to cheers volunteers, connect with their neighbours, welcome refugees, support carers, raise awareness of loneliness, or simply to say thank you.

 Our partners host a variety of events and things you can do, from film evenings to nominating a carer in your life.
 It’s a brilliant way to spread some joy and support others.